bitkub/bitkub-official-api-docs/websocket-api.md

          0.00108283, // amount
          0, // reserved, always 0
          false, // is new order
-         false // user is owner (available when authenticated) ]
+         false // user is owner (deprecated)
+      ]
    ],
    "event":"bidschanged"